katherinesebastin/AdvWebDevelopmentProject/Basic structure and main functionalities.md

 Here’s what the app can do:
 - **Campaign Management**: Users can see a list of campaigns, and each campaign can be modified or deleted.
 New campaigns can also be added.
 - **Player Profile Management**: Players can see and update their profiles, including stats like health and stamina.
 They can also add game log entries.
-- **Game Log Entrie**s: Both players and Game Masters can add logs to track the campaign's progress.
+- **Game Log Entries**: Both players and Game Masters can add logs to track the campaign's progress.
 We made sure all the main features were well-defined and worked correctly.

 ## 7. Code quality and documentation